harvester/docs/docs/troubleshooting/os.md

 - Reboot for changes to take effect.
 ## How to change the default GRUB boot menu entry

-To change the default entry, first check the `--id` attribute of a menu entry, as in the following example.
-Note that grub menu entries are split across two files, with the regular default, fallback and recovery entries in `/run/initramfs/cos-state/grub2/grub.cfg`, plus an additional debug entry in `/run/initramfs/cos-state/grubcustom`:
+To change the default entry, first check the `--id` attribute of a menu entry.
+Grub menu entries are located in the following files:

+- `/run/initramfs/cos-state/grub2/grub.cfg`: Contains the default, fallback, and recovery entries
+- `/run/initramfs/cos-state/grubcustom`: Contains the debug entry

+In the following example, the id of the entry is `debug`.

 ```